makaylafreese/Data-Portfolio/housing-classification/README.md

 - Model evaluation

 ## Status
-Project files will be uploaded soon.
+Project completed and available in this repository.